SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ## Concatenating text and numbers

 The operator **`+`** besides for summing up numbers, is also used for joining text (concatenation of two strings one after another).
-In programming, joining text with text or with number is called "concatenation".
+In programming, joining text with other text or with number is called "concatenation".
 Here is how we can concatenate a text with a number with the operator **`+`**:

 ```Java
 String firstName = "Maria";